Vintage Spanners & Wrenches in Australia

 Nicholson &Morrow

-In the race to produce Australia's first commercially available harvester, Morrow and Nicholson made a terrible and costly mistake.
+In the race to produce Australia's first commercially available harvester, Nicholson and Morrow made a terrible and costly mistake.
 In August 1884 they decided not to proceed with the development of their new harvester and instead concentrate on other products including a damp weather harvester.
 It handed McKay a crucial advantage. (ref Bob Morrow)

 If anyone can shed more light on these companies and or provide catalogue information please contact us on the link below